BrAtUkA/PySockets-p2p/README.md

 ```
 This will Bind the Server To The Given ip and port, And this will start listening For Incoming Requests from both Hosts and Clients, and manage Data Accordingly

+## The Hosts/Clients can be handled via the PyHostJoinAPI.exe

+# Manual Host/Join

 ## Hosting and Adding Address to The Server:
 Hosts Can add thier address to the Server by Running The Following Command:
 ```